| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 he always found her, dragged her back, and beat her whenever she escaped in the past.

+the alternative is loneliness and abject poverty.
 Whether she has an analysis of the larger situation or not, and whether she has many illusions or no illusions at all, she stays because she is stuck in a patriarchal society that creates and mystifies the problem of wife abuse and gives only

 token help to battered women and their children.
 In the midst of a nightmare like domestic

 violence, it is difficult for anyone to remain focused and clear, let alone trust.
+The popular image of "the battered wife" is of someone subject to physical abuse

 that is not overtly sexual.
 This abuse ranges from slaps, to kicks, to being thrown against a wall, to being burned with cigarettes or being subjected to other obvious acts of torture.
 This popular image leaves out as much as it shows, and the